Do you need a roof repair or perhaps a total roof replacement?

 The same advice applies to many different kinds of roof repairs or even replacements.

-If you’ve had an ice dam form, for instance, then you’ll want to find a contractor who understand the unique issues that presents.
+If you’ve had an ice dam form, for instance, then you’ll want to find a roofing contractor who understand the unique issues that presents.

 An ice dam – or a ridge of ice that forms at the edge of your roof and thus prevents water (melting snow and ice) from draining can cause that water to back up behind the ice dam and leak into your home, damaging your ceilings, walls, and insulation.